Walter Rogers Furness Cottage

-Walter Rogers Furness Cottage (1890-1891) – also known as the "Old Infirmary" or the "Jekyll Island Infirmary" – is a Shingle Style building on Jekyll Island, in Glynn County, Georgia.
+Walter Rogers Furness Cottage (1890-1891) – also known as the "Old Infirmary" or the "Jekyll Island Infirmary" – is a Shingle Style building on Jekyll Island, in Glynn County, Georgia, United States.

 It is one of thirty-three contributing properties in the 240-acre (97.1 hectares) Jekyll Island Club Historic District.
 The district was added to the National Register of Historic Places in 1972, and designated a National Historic Landmark District in 1978.

 Walter Rogers Furness

 Walter Rogers Furness (1861–1914) was an American architect and real estate developer, and the eldest son of Shakespearean scholar Horace Howard Furness and Helen Kate Rogers.
 He attended private schools in Philadelphia and Harvard University.
 Like his friend and Harvard classmate, author Owen Wister, Furness traveled to the American West for recreation, hunting and fishing.

 His uncle, Fairman Rogers, told him about plans to develop Jekyll Island as an exclusive winter hunting resort, and in 1886 Furness was the youngest of the fifty-three founding members of the Jekyll Island Club.
 That same year he married Helen Key Bullitt, and they had two children—Helen Kate (married Wirt Lord Thompson) and Fairman Rogers Furness.
 He worked for Furness, Evans & Company, the architectural firm founded by his uncle, Frank Furness, and was promoted to partner in 1896.

 A member of the Racquet Club of Philadelphia, Furness was blinded in one eye while playing rackets in 1898.
 The injury made it difficult to draw with precision, so he gave up architecture.
 It made it impossible for him to aim a rifle, so he gave up hunting.
 He sold his shares in the Jekyll Island Club, and allowed his membership to lapse in 1901.
 He inherited his Rogers grandparents' Philadelphia city house, at the southwest corner of Locust Street and Washington Square West, and demolished it to build a 1909 office building (designed by Furness, Evans & Company).
 "Repeated bouts with alcoholism brought about strained relations with his family."
 His wife died at age 47 in January 1914, and he died of Bright's disease a month later, following a heart attack.